Package 'lingdist'

 Value

 Dataframe in square matrix form, rownames and colnames are labels.
-If the long table only contains Cn2C_n^2 rows and 'symmetric' is set to FALSE, then only lower triangle positions in the result is filled.
+If the long table only contains Cn2C_n^2 rows and 'symmetric' is set to FALSE, then only lower triangle positions in the result are filled.

 Examples